 - Inclusion of Arts Education participation data on all public school profile “Report Cards” starting Winter 2019

-- Revision of the Arts Curriculum Framework to be completed by June 2019
+- Revision of the Arts Curriculum Framework which was completed June 2019

 - Creation of a full-time Arts Content Lead Specialist at the Department of Elementary and Secondary Education